DGCA guidelines for flyers comes into effect today: Gown mandatory for middle seat passenger

 New Delhi, June 03: The DGCA has said that all airlines should provide passengers with safety kits.

-The DGCA guidelines, which come into effect from today says that all passengers will be provided a 3 layered surgical mask, face shield and sanitisers.
-Further the DGCA also said that the middle seat should ideally be kept vacant or the person sitting in the seat should be given a wrap around gown.
+The DGCA guidelines, which come into effect from today says that all passengers will be provided three-layered surgical mask, face shield and sanitisers.
+Further, the DGCA also said that the middle seat should ideally be kept vacant or the person sitting in the seat should be given a wrap-around gown.

 While hearing a petition on whether to keep middle seats in flights vacant or not, the Supreme Court had on May 25 said that the Directorate General of Civil Aviation (DGCA) is free to alter its norms in the interest of public health and safety of passengers "rather than of commercial considerations".